Arebhashe dialect: Yakshagana

 Yakshagana is a traditional theater, developed in Dakshina Kannada, Udupi, Uttara Kannada, Shimoga and western parts of Chikmagalur districts, in the state of Karnataka and in Kasaragod district in Kerala that combines dance, music, dialogue, costume, make-up, and stage techniques with a unique style and form.

 Theatre in the form of the traditional Yakshagana, Yakshagana Tāḷamaddaḷe and Drama prevalent in Arebhashe speaking region has greatly preserved the finer aspects of the Arebhashe language.
-Yakshagana which is conducted in Arebhashe is very popular among the Arebhashe People, they often performing in summer.
-Performing all community people around the region.
+Yakshagana which is conducted in Arebhashe is very popular among the Arebhashe People, they often perform it in summer.

 Talamaddale

 Tala-Maddale is an ancient form of performance dialogue or debate performance in this Arebhashe Region.
 The plot and content of the conversation are drawn from popular mythology but the performance mainly consists of an impromptu debate between characters involving sarcasm, puns, philosophy positions, and humor.
 The main plot is sung from the same oral texts used for the Yakshagana form of dance- drama.
 Performers claim that this was a more intellectual rendition of the dance during the monsoon season.